 2017.10.26 - Overnighter

 So far the plan is working.
 The yard can lift Naiad tomorrow afternoon, I just have to get her there.
 So, after work I cycled down to the mooring with my supplies, threw them all into the cabin and set off.
 I need to get to the Brandon Creek Environment Agency mooring before it gets dark.
 Unlike my previous sailing trips, this one involved paddle-sailing.
 Basically I sailed but when the speed dropped I paddled to keep a reasonable progress going.
-It took 90 minutes to get to the mooring and once the liens were set I tidied up the cabin so that I could get it, lit the heater as it will be cold tonight and brewed a cup of tea.
+It took 90 minutes to get to the mooring and once the lines were set I tidied up the cabin so that I could get in, lit the heater as it will be cold tonight and brewed a cup of tea.

 Tina visited for a bite to eat after she had fed the horses and we had a pleasant evening.
 Bacon butties were the fare for the evening and Tina enjoyed sitting inside in the warm cabin.